ethereum-optimism/optimism/boba-chain-ops/README.md

 ### Erigon

-We will run a erigon node and re-generate the legacy block chain.
+We will run an erigon node and re-generate the legacy block chain.
 Once we reach the hardfork block, we will do the migration and insert the transition block to this db.
-We will use this db to start the bedrock.
+This db will be used to start the bedrock and distributed to all partners.

 ### boba-crawler